pauloabelha/pauloabelha.github.io/essays/tuc.md

 Most people don’t make that choice—not out of laziness, but because integration costs.
 It asks for discipline, yes, but also honesty.
 It demands a ruthless inventory of what fits and what merely flatters.
 It requires the collapse of every escape hatch that once kept you comfortably diverse and uncommitted.

 But those who do cross that threshold often don’t look louder.
-They look *quieter*.
+They look quieter.
 There is less tension in their voice.
 Less apology.
 Less show.

 They begin to live from within.